Madonna (album): Composition

 Sixth track "Think of Me" opens with high staccato piano notes, which are followed by the sound of drums.
-The R&B influenced song features a "slinky" saxophone solo towards the middle, and has Madonna warning her lover to pay attention to her or else she'll leave him.
+The R&B influenced song features a "slinky" saxophone solo near the middle, and has Madonna warning her lover to pay attention to her or she will leave him.
 Lasting almost seven minutes, "Physical Attraction" is the longest song on the album.
-It is a medium-paced track, in which Madonna "tellingly offer[s] her permission to take things to the next level" over a "libidinous" bass line.
+It is a medium-paced track, in which Madonna "tellingly offer[s]" her permission to take things to the next level" over a "libidinous" bass line.
 Also present is a spoken section and "Collins-style" drums.
 Madonna's vocals were doubletracked for album closer "Everybody", which, in her own words, talks about "getting people to dance and lose their inhibitions".
 Billboards Joe Lynch pointed out that the track "drops the bright, buoyant vibes that characterized the rest of the album and closes it on a dark, sensuous note".

 Artwork and release

 According to Mary Cross, Lucky Star was the album's original title, but Madonna decided to change it, sensing a singular name could have more "star power".
 Her mother was also an inspiration, as she's "the only other person I have ever heard of named Madonna [...]
 It's pretty glamorous".
 The original cover was shot by photographer Edo Bertoglio, while the sleeve was designed by Madonna's friend Martin Burgoyne.
 According to Seymour Stein, however, Madonna dismissed this cover as it "just wasn't iconic enough".
 The official cover was shot by photographer Gary Heery and directed by Carin Goldberg.
 The image shows Madonna with short-cropped platinum hair, wearing a number of black rubber bangles on her hands and a dog chain around her throat.
 A journalist from Radio & Records described the singer as looking like "Marilyn Monroe crossed with Jean Harlow" in the image.
-The singer's navel is also prominent on the inner sleeve; she commented: "The picture inside the dust of sleeve of my first album has me, like, in this Betty Boop pose with my belly button showing.
-Then when people reviews the album, they kept talking about my cute belly button. [...]
+The singer's navel is also prominent on the inner sleeve; she commented: "The picture inside the dust sleeve of my first album has me, like, in this Betty Boop pose with my belly button showing.
+Then when people reviewed the album, they kept talking about my cute belly button. [...]
 I think there are other unobvious places on the body that are sexy and the stomach is kind of innocent."
-Regarding the album photoshoot, Heery recalled:
+Regarding the album photo shoot, Heery recalled: